theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started-table/load-an-extraction-into_database.md

 4. Fill in a **Name**, select **SQLServer** from the **Type** list and click **[OK]** (3).
 ![Select-Destination-Type](/img/content/destination_details_sqlserver.png){:class="img-responsive"}

-5. In the section "Connection", fill in the fields **Data Source, Username** and **Password** with the correspondent values, where data source is the Oracle server name.
+5. In the section "Connection", fill in the fields **Data Source, Username** and **Password** with the correspondent values.
+Data source is the name of the Microsoft SQL Server.
 6. Click **[Test Connection]** (4) to check the connection to the  database.
 ![Test-Connection-Successful](/img/content/sqlserver_destination-details.png){:class="img-responsive"}

 7. Click **[OK]** (5) to save the destination connection.

-### Loading the extraction into the Oracle database
+### Loading the extraction into the Microsoft SQL Server database

 1. Select an extraction with any destination and click **[Destination]**.<br>
 ![Load-Destinations](/img/content/destination_xu.png){:class="img-responsive"}<br>